aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/60_Re-Deploy_Workload/4_Queue_and_apply.md

 +++

-title = "6.3 Auto Apply plan in TFC" chapter = false weight = 3
+title = "6.3 Queue and Apply plan in TFC" chapter = false weight = 3
 +++